sandeep-tukaram/algods/README.md

 ### Correctness
 Correctness of algorithm has to be proven.
 This is usally done using mathematical tools and reasoning.

 ---
-## Design techniques
-When I first read books on algorithms, the design aspect of algorithms at best appeared random.
-Some genius had an eureka moment and voila! an algorithm is born.
-It took many repeated readings to realize that algorithm are designed using techniques and not magic.

-### Subproblems technique
-The big idea is simple.
-Split a problem into smaller problems (subproblems).
-Solve the subproblems and reuse their solution to solve the original problem.
-The general structure of the idea looks like below.

-    solve problem  {
-        solve subproblem1 {}, subproblem2 {} ...        // split/divide
-        reuse solutions of all the subproblems.         // combine }

-There are few ways to split a problem into subproblems
-+ incremental
-+ divide
-+ partition

-### Optimization
-Two techniques is what I have come across till now.
-[1]
-+ Greedy approach - optimize every step, leads to globally optimal solution.
-Proving correctness is a challenge.
-+ Dynamic programming - overlapping subproblems

-### Randomized algorithm
-+ Randomized quicksort -> uses randomization to increase the probably of balanced partition.

----
 ## Data Structures